Medardus2004/Knowledgebase/Windows.md

 The command below will quick-format the D drive with the exFAT file system, with an allocation unit size of 2048 bytes, and rename the volume to "label" (without the quotes).

 format D: /Q /FS:exFAT /A:2048 /V:label

+ ### Systeminfo
+ This command will give you a detailed configuration overview of your computer.
+The list covers your operating system and hardware.
+For example, you can look up the original Windows installation date, the last boot time, your BIOS version, total and available memory, installed hotfixes, network card configurations, and more.

+Use systeminfo /s followed by the hostname of a computer on your local network, to remotely grab the information for that system.
+This may require additional syntax elements for the domain, user name, and password, like this: